Dearest little sister,

 A flicker of hurt and resentment flared before she quickly banked it.
 No, she had never told him of the studies she’d chosen; indeed, she had sworn Aunt Josephine to secrecy.
 She would surprise him.
 She would prove to him she was as good as he was.

 The rig lurched forward.
 Her pensive gaze drifted to the window.
 Cheyenne had grown, she realized.
 Businesses flourished; traffic rumbled heavily in the streets.
 Wyoming had been admitted to statehood only a few months earlier and had prospered from the great westward expansion.
 The Eastern newspapers often reported the problems that same growth had caused, vexing wealthy cattlemen like her father and threatening the massive lands they owned.

 The team lumbered past the outskirts of Cheyenne.
 Lush grasses blanketed the rangeland; grazing cattle roamed the hills and valleys for as far as Sonnie could see.
-She drank in the sight, which was vastly different from the congestion of the city, and she wondered if the herds of Hereford cattle carried the Rocking M brand.
+She drank in the sight, so different from the congestion of the city, and wondered if the herds of Hereford cattle carried the Rocking M brand.

 Eventually, however, her belly reminded her how long it had been since her last meal.
 She laid aside her book and found the basket Cookie had left for her.